Eldridge Industries

-Eldridge Industries, LLC is an American holding company headquartered in Miami, with offices in New York City, Greenwich, Connecticut, London, and Beverly Hills.
+Eldridge Industries, LLC is an American holding company headquartered in Miami.
+The company was founded by CEO and chairman Todd Boehly.
 It invests in industries such as insurance, asset management, technology, sports, media, real estate, and the consumer sector.

 History

 Eldridge Industries was formed in 2015 by CEO and Chairman Todd Boehly, President Anthony D. Minella, and General counsel Duncan Bagshaw, after Boehly purchased Dick Clark Productions, Billboard and The Hollywood Reporter, and Mediabistro from Guggenheim Partners.
 He named the company after the historic Eldridge Hotel, where he stayed while negotiating the acquisition of Security Benefit Life Insurance for Guggenheim.
+Headquartered in Miami, the company has offices in the United States, the United Kingdom, Singapore, India, and the United Arab Emirates.
+The company has roughly 5,000 employees.

 In 2020, Eldridge Industries provided financing to Ark Invest, allowing ARK founder Cathie Wood to remain majority shareholder of the company.

 In 2021, the College of William & Mary announced that it had partnered with the company to develop a series of courses related to fiscal policy at the Mason School of Business.

-Eldridge Industries owns Stonebriar Finance Holdings, a large ticket commercial finance and leasing company.
 It has a majority ownership stake in investment manager Maranon Capital.
 In 2021, some of Eldridge Industries' credit management operations spun out to create Panagram Structured Asset Management.
-Panagram launched its first collateralized loan obligations (CLOs) exchange-traded fund in February 2023, with a second ETF launched in July of that year.
-Eldridge Industries owned CBAM Partners, an SEC-registered investment advisor, before selling it to The Carlyle Group for $787 million in 2022.
+Panagram launched two collateralized loan obligations (CLOs) exchange-traded funds in 2023.
+Eldridge Industries owned CBAM Partners, an SEC-registered investment advisor, before selling it to the Carlyle Group for $787 million in 2022.

 In 2023, the company became a founding member of the Allbright Alliance, a collective initiative to increase opportunities for women in the workforce.

 Eldridge Industries partnered with AECOM to create the real estate investment firm Eldridge Acre Partners.
-The firm launched in May 2024 with $1 billion in assets, and Eldridge Industries as the majority owner.
-Eldridge Industries partnered with Raymond James Financial later that same year.
+The firm launched in 2024 with $1 billion in assets, and Eldridge Industries as the majority owner.

-In October 2024, it was announced that the company was acquiring a 10% interest in Blue Owl GP Stakes Fund III.
+Eldridge Industries owns a stake in Flexjet; in 2025, L Catterton led an $800 million investment to acquire 20% of Flexjet.